hanwendong1/VirtualGaming/content/2-Just-One.md

 First, `Spymaster` examines the board, then gives an one-word clue followed by a number, which relates to the number of associated cards (exception: 0 and ∞).

 {% capture text %}
-Can you find 3 cards that relate to the clue "MAPLE"?
+Can you guess what the mystry word is?
 {% endcapture %}
-{% include card.md text=text header="An Example Clue: MAPLE, 3" img="Codename_Example_Clue.PNG" %}
+{% include card.md text=text header="Example clues to guess the mystry word" img="JO_EN01_Content01.png" %}

 The clue must
 - Relate to word meaning